Jats: Origin and etymology

-During Mughal rule, the term "Jat" began to be loosely synonymous with "peasant" in the Punjab region.
-In West Punjab and the NWFP, "Jat" and "Rajput" were seen more as socioeconomic titles rather than ethnic identities.
-The Jats of Afghanistan refer to several nomadic ethnic groups distinct from Indic Jats.
+Historically, the term 'Jat' was loosely applied to various tribes, especially in West Punjab and Sindh.
+In Sindh, the romanised term 'Jat' could be used as a transliteration for Jat, or to refer to a member of the "Jath" community.
+It is also sometimes used pejoratively to refer to a peasant.
+In Punjab, especially from the Mughal era onwards, the term "Jat" was also used more as a socioeconomic status than an ethnic label, and they were often associated with the peasantry.

+The Arabic term Zuṭṭ is derived from Jat, and was used for the Jats then living in Arab Sind and Makran, although sometimes other tribes such as Sayabijas were also considered a part of them.
+The term Jadgal (lit.
+'Jaṭṭ-speakers') is also derived from Jat, and was used by the Baloch to refer to the Indic tribes living amongst them.

 History

-The Jats are a paradigmatic example of community-identity-formation in the early modern Indian subcontinent.
-"Jat" is an elastic label applied to a wide-ranging community from simple landowning peasants (Note: According to Susan Bayly, "...
+The Jats are a paradigmatic example of community identity formation in the early modern Indian subcontinent.
+Today, it is an elastic label applied to a wide-ranging community from simple landowning peasants (Note: According to Susan Bayly, "...
 (North India) contained large numbers of non-elite tillers.
 In the Punjab and the western Gangetic Plains, convention defined the Rajput's non-elite counterpart as a Jat.
-Like many similar titles used elsewhere, this was not so much a caste name as a broad designation for the man of substance in rural terrain. … To be called Jat has in some regions implied a background of pastoralism, though it has more commonly been a designation of non-servile cultivating people.") to wealthy and influential Zamindars.
+Like many similar titles used elsewhere, this was not so much a caste name as a broad designation for the man of substance in rural terrain. … To be called Jat has in some regions implied a background of pastoralism, though it has more commonly been a designation of non-servile cultivating people.") to wealthy and influential zamindars.